-In 2019 there was increased awareness in several sustainability trends, including circular economy, plastic consumption, and climate change.
-We’ve chosen some of the top trends expected to see new and continued global growth in 2020
+In 2019 there was increased awareness around several sustainability trends, including circular economy, plastic consumption, and climate change.
+Today, we’re looking at some of the top trends we expect will see new and continued global growth in 2020.

 Waste Becomes the Product